 Brian Micheal Bendis who has come under some criticism recently for his portrayal of Lois got the character absolutely spot on in this issue.
 Lois is every bit the ferocious lioness simply protecting her pride from a dangerous predator who has strayed into her home.
 I love this version of Lois and she has definitely been missed by me.
 Since Bendis has taken over the helm on Superman and Action Comics I’ve really enjoyed the different facets of the character that we are getting to see.
 In the pages of Superman we witness a much more emotional side to the character while here in Action Comics specifically this issue we get a much more measured, almost more ‘matured’ side of Superman.
 I love how we see so many different facets to the character across these two wonderful titles.

 Steve Epting’s artwork continues to get better and better.
 I really enjoy his more ‘mature’ take on the character which definitely marries up to the writers vision.
 I really love how Epting conveys Superman’s speed and movement.
 In this issue Superman does a lot of taking off, flying and landing which is executed flawlessly.
 The sense of movement is almost like watching a live action scene and at super speed which is no easy feat I imagine.

-Although this issue wasn’t as fast paced and action packed as the others, it is still very enjoyable to learn and see the different sides of our beloved characters.
+Although Action Comics #1009 wasn’t as fast paced and action packed as the others, it is still very enjoyable to learn and see the different sides of our beloved characters.
 Where will Levathian Rises go next?